 - Processed meat: Hot dogs, bologna, sausages, etc.

-Avoid or minimize sugary foods and beverages, excessive alcohol and foods high in refined carbs and unhealthy fats.
+Avoid or minimize sugary foods and beverages, processed meat, excessive alcohol, and foods high in refined carbs and unhealthy fats.

 Include plenty of these anti-inflammatory foods: